 - Queer Youth of Color Nights

 - Homework help and job readiness

 - Fieldtrips (Musicals/Shows, Dallas Zoo, Six Flags, etc.)

 - Holiday Parties

 Creative Self-Expression and Community Involvement Builds Self-Esteem

 - Dance Workshops

 - University of Drag

-- Community Involvement (Feeding the homeless, volunteering at Humane Society, etc.)
+- Community Involvement (Feeding those in need, volunteering at Humane Society, etc.)

 Behavioral Health Services Strengthen Coping Skills